kevinshenyang07/MyCrawler/README.md

 ## MyCrawler

-An async web crawler using coroutines.
+MyCrawler is an async web crawler using coroutines.
+It minized the wait for I/O operations in URL requests and result persistance.
+It is able to crawl the content of around 1800 pages of xkcd.com in 30 seconds, with a 2.5GHz i5 macbook and public WIFI.

-### Project Structure
+### Project Description

+Features:
 - Single thread for each process, async/await for coroutine.
-No GIL, no fetcher class and callbacks of callbacks.
+No GIL, no callbacks of callbacks.
-- Use (url, redirect_left) to avoid multiple URLs redirecting to the same end URL, if the redirecs are handled by web server.
+- Use (url, redirect_left, depth) to avoid multiple URLs redirecting to the same end URL, if the redirects are handled by web server.
 - Use set or Bloom Filter for URL filtering.

+Structure:
+- The ```crawler.py``` is the main class, which will take Fetcher, Parser and Saver and manage the high-level crawling logic.
+- The ```workers``` directory contains the classes that do their own tasks.
+- The ```utils``` directory contains utitily functions that is relatively stable and orthogonal to the logic of their own class.

+Constraints:
+- Fetcher: I/O bound, one process, many coroutines.
+- Parser: CPU bound, number of process depending on the workload of parsing.
+- Saver: I/O bound, one process, many coroutines.

-Fetcher, Parser Saver not necessarily needed, since a coroutines triggered is able to store its state in local variables like a function does.
+The Fetcher, Parser Saver classes are not necessarily needed, since a coroutines triggered is able to store its state in local variables like a function does.
 In fact, function is a special case of coroutine.

-Fetcher: I/O bound, one process, many coroutines
-Parser: CPU bound, number of process depending on the workload of parsing
-Saver: I/O bound, one process, many coroutines
+But for the more separated code, those functions are wrapped into classes.

+There's still much room for improvement, since there's no HTML queue for Parser and item queue for Save, which allows parsers and savers to work independently without switching context.

 #### How coroutines are used to minimize wait on I/O